 A radioisotope fume hood is specifically designed to safely handle radioactive materials in laboratory settings.
 These hoods offer secure ventilation and containment to protect lab personnel from exposure to radioactive substances, ensuring a controlled environment for experiments and procedures involving radioisotopes.

-While each lab serves its own unique purpose, every layout should start with consideration for optimizing effectiveness and, ultimately, a return on investment.
+While each lab serves its own unique purpose, every laboratory interior design layout should start with consideration for optimizing effectiveness and, ultimately, a return on investment.
 Integrating a sustainable design that incorporates green building practices is one way to future-proof your lab.
 That said, there are five key points that require thoughtful deliberation in the space planning process.

 Choosing the right materials for your lab furniture and storage is a key decision that impacts both safety and functionality.
 One of the most durable and hygienic options available is stainless steel casework.
 This material is highly resistant to corrosion, easy to clean, and well-suited for sterile environments.
 Stainless steel casework is an excellent investment for laboratories, particularly those in healthcare, pharmaceuticals, and research.